belqati/YelpCampDeployment/README.md

     <td style="padding: 0 20px 0 0" width="33%"><img src="public/pics/landing-page-responsive.jpg"></td>
     <td style="padding: 0">

+This app leverages the following strategies.
 For all installed packages see `package.json`.
 For further explanation see the relevant dev notes in each route for the package in question.

   * `express` and `mongoose` for RESTful and CRUD strategies
   * `passport` for local authentication/authorization